HTMLCSS-GodMode/omnifood-site/README.md

 ## Updates

+### Version 14.2.0 - October 20, 2024

+- **Web App Support for Android and iOS**: This update introduces the ability for users to install the site on their mobile devices, enhancing the mobile experience with an app-like interface for both Android and iOS devices.

-### Version 10.0.0 - October 3, 2024
+### Version 14.1.0 - October 20, 2024

-- **Footer Section**: A new **Footer Section** was added, completing the layout with important links, contact information, and social media icons.
-- **White Space Optimization**: Improved white spacing across the site, resulting in better readability and visual hierarchy.
-- **Header Updates**: A refined **Header** for better navigation and appearance.
-- **New Design System**: Introduced a scalable and reusable design system to maintain consistency across all UI elements.
-- **Final Desktop Version**: This release marks the final update for the desktop version of OmniFood.
+- **Improved Performance and SEO**: Added detailed metadata for better SEO and optimized the site's performance with faster loading times.

-### Version 9.0.0 - October 3, 2024
+### Version 14.0.0 - October 20, 2024

-- **Call to Action (CTA) Section**: A new **Call to Action** section was added to guide users toward taking the next step, whether it's signing up or exploring meal plans.
-- **Design System Enhancements**: The design system was centralized into the `general.css` file, improving maintainability and reusability.
-- **Accessibility Improvements**: Visual improvements for accessibility, including enhanced color contrast, focus states, and screen reader compatibility.
+- **Image Optimization**: All images have been compressed and optimized for faster loading times, improving site performance.
+- **Accessibility Enhancements**: Further improvements have been made to accessibility features, ensuring a more inclusive browsing experience.

 For a complete list of all updates and changes, please refer to the [Releases](https://github.com/HTMLCSS-GodMode/omnifood-site/releases) section of our GitHub repository.